-Yes, anatomy and physiology were one of the hardest classes in PT school.
-But they were also the most fascinating classes.
-It’s amazing to think about the relationship of all the body systems in terms of how we move and how that impacts our lives.
+For many, Anatomy and Physiology are some of the hardest classes in PT school – but they are also the most fascinating.
+It’s amazing to think about how all the body systems relate and interact as we move, and how that relationship impacts our lives.

 The best part of gaining this knowledge is in its application.
-Helping people restore their movement to resolve pain or discomfort is one of the most fulfilling parts of our job.
+Helping people restore their movement and resolve pain or discomfort is one of the most fulfilling parts of the job.

 2. Physical Therapists Are Active

-Our jobs as PTs can actually be pretty tiring, but in a good way.
-As a PT, we are on our feet at least 75% of the day.
-The other 25%, we’re sitting behind a computer typing our notes, but most of the time we’re actually working with patients.
-I enjoy being active and end up doing a lot of the exercises with my patients, which is probably why I end up tired after a long day!
+Working as a PT can actually be pretty tiring, but in a healthy way.
+PTs are on their feet at least 75% of the time.
+Although we do spend 25% of the day sitting behind a computer typing notes, most of the time we’re actually working with patients.
+Personally, I enjoy doing a lot of the exercises with my patients, which is probably why I end up tired after a long day!

 3. Job Hour Flexibility

-In most PT clinics, the hours of operation can range from 7AM to 8PM.
-Fortunately, for PTs this means you may have the option to work a shift that’s a little different than the typical 9 to 5.
-For some, it’s a great option to go into work from 10 to 8 while others prefer an early shift like a 7-3 so they can use the afternoon to run errands or manage family life.
+In most PT clinics, the hours of operation range from 7AM to 8PM.
+Fortunately for a PT, this means there’s an opportunity to work a shift other than the typical 9 to 5.
+Some PTs opt to work from 10 to 8, while others prefer an early shift from 7 to 3 so they can use the afternoon to run errands or manage family life.

-Working 10 hours as a PT is tiring, but I loved having a long weekend every week.
+Although working 10 hours was tiring, I loved having a long weekend every week.
 It’s one of the reasons why I was able to focus on creating articles and videos for PTProgress!

 4. Ability to Work Part-Time

-Some PTs like the variability in their work, so they choose to work part time in an outpatient clinic 2 days a week and then pick up 3 to 4 days as a home health physical therapists.
-Typically a home health PT will earn about 30% more than an outpatient therapist, so the pay differential is significant for those who want to eliminate their student loans quickly!
+Some PTs like variability in their work, so they choose to work part-time in an outpatient clinic 2 days a week and then pick up 3 to 4 days as a home health physical therapist.
+Typically, a home health PT earns about 30% more than an outpatient therapist, so the pay differential is significant for those wanting to eliminate their student loans quickly!

 6. Autonomy in Practice

-While the average PT salary is in the mid $80,000 range (and about $68,000 for new grads), there are opportunities to earn well over six figures as a PT.
-Jobs in home health and as a contract or travel PT can lead to opportunities that pay $50/hour or more.
-These are great opportunities for PTs who may be trying to eliminate high student loans quickly.
+While the average PT salary is in the mid-$80,000 range (and about $68,000 for new grads), it’s possible to earn well over six figures as a PT.
+By working in home health or under a contract, a travel PT can earn $50/hour or more.
+PTs trying to quickly eliminate student loans should consider such opportunities.

-Even as a new grad, you can work as a travel PT (through an agency like MedTravelers) working short term contracts at clinics throughout the county.
+Even a new grad can become a travel PT through an agency like MedTravelers, working short-term contracts at clinics county-wide.

-There’s nothing more fulfilling in my work as a PT than hearing a heartfelt thank you from a patient who is able to walk with less pain.
-Or someone who never thought they’d walk again after an amputation but is taking laps around the clinic.
-I always try to pass that credit to my patients because they’re putting in the work.
-But it’s really a great feeling to know you’re making a difference in their life through the work you do with them every week.
+There’s nothing more fulfilling in my work as a PT than hearing a heartfelt thank-you from a patient newly able to walk with less pain, or watching an amputee who thought they’d never walk again take laps around the clinic.
+I always try to credit my patients because they’ve put in the work to recover.
+But it’s a really great feeling to know I’ve made a difference in their life by working with them every week.

-For example, advancements in technology have opened new ways for therapists to interact with their patients.
-One such resource is Medbridge, an online portal that enables therapists to guide and track treatment through online portals like MedBridge.
-Our ability to reach people online and to share our expertise through social media channels has opened the door for even more ways to positively impact others and make a lasting difference in the lives of our patients.
+For example, advancements in technology have provided new ways for therapists to interact with their patients.
+One such resource is Medbridge, an online portal that enables therapists to guide and track treatment progress.
+Technology has opened the door for therapists to reach people online and share expertise through social media channels.
+Through these avenues, we therapists have even more ways to positively impact others and make a lasting difference in the lives of our patients.